direnv/direnv/man/direnv-stdlib.1.md

     use ruby 1.9.3
     # output: Ruby 1.9.3

+### `use julia <version>`

+Loads the specified Julia version.
+You must specify a path to the directory with installed Julia versions using $JULIA_VERSIONS.
+You can optionally override the prefix for folders inside $JULIA_VERSIONS (default `julia-`) using $JULIA_VERSION_PREFIX.
+If no exact match for `<version>` is found a search will be performed and the latest version will be loaded.

+Examples (.envrc):

+    use julia 1.5.1   # loads $JULIA_VERSIONS/julia-1.5.1
+    use julia 1.5     # loads $JULIA_VERSIONS/julia-1.5.1
+    use julia master  # loads $JULIA_VERSIONS/julia-master

 ### `use rbenv`

 Loads rbenv which add the ruby wrappers available on the PATH.